 Listen, He's not a high priest who will only intercede for us if we're innocent.
 He's not a lawyer who only takes the case of those who are innocent.
-He is a high priest who intercedes for us knowing you're guilty and knowing that we need grace and we need mercy.
+He is a high priest who intercedes for us knowing we're guilty and knowing that we need grace and we need mercy.
 We can't possibly get what we deserve and survive.
-So here we can go to this high priest with confidence, verse 16 says, that He will provide the necessary grace, that is the necessary favor in spite of our iniquities that we need, the necessary mercy, the withholding of judgment and we will find from Him mercy and grace.
+So here we can go to this high priest with confidence, verse 16 says, that He will provide the necessary grace, that is the necessary favor in spite of our iniquities, that we need, the necessary mercy, the withholding of judgment, and we will find from Him mercy and grace.
 This is just a tremendous, tremendous promise.

-There are people, you know, who think...Well, you can lose your salvation if you sin too much.
+There are people, you know, who think, well, you can lose your salvation if you sin too much.
 There is no limit to grace.
 When you go before the Lord no matter what you've done as a Christian and you seek grace and mercy, it's there, isn't it?
-Where sin abounded...what?...grace did much more abound.
+Where sin abounded what?
+Grace did much more abound.
 Look at Hebrews 7 for a moment, Hebrews chapter 7 verse 24.
 Just in case somebody might think that Christ might turn over His priestly work to somebody else, "He abides forever and holds His priesthood permanently."
 I'm glad for that, aren't you?
 There won't be any change, folks.
 He will always be there.
 He will always be interceding for us.
-Hence verse 25, "He is able” listen to this...to save for a while," is that what it says?
+Hence, verse 25, "He is able” listen to this, to save for a while.
+Is that what it says?
 I don't think so.
-"He is able to save...what?...forever."
+"He is able to save” what? “forever."

 I can't resist this.
 Go back to chapter 6.
 Once I get into Hebrews I can really get lost.
 Go back to chapter 6 of Hebrews.
-Look at verse 17, "In the same way...talking about oaths and swearing to confirm things in the human level in verse 16, and in verse 17...in the same way, God...listen to this...desiring even more to show to the heirs of the promise...look at this...the unchangeableness of His purpose."
+Look at verse 17, "In the same way,” talking about oaths and swearing to confirm things in the human level in verse 16, and in verse 17 “in the same way, God” listen to this “desiring even more to show to the heirs of the promise” look at this “the unchangeableness of His purpose."
 If God purposed before the world began to save you, is it going to change?
 It's not going to change.
 It's unchangeable.
-"And in order to demonstrate to the heirs of promise the unchangeableness of His purpose He interposed with an oath.."
+"And in order to demonstrate to the heirs of promise the unchangeableness of His purpose He interposed with an oath."
 People who want you...you know, this is a typical pattern in the Old Testament, Abraham and so forth, you make a promise, you make an oath, you make a covenant, you make a contract.
-So God using a human sort of means wanting us to understand how...how absolutely perfect and unalterable and unchangeable His saving promise is made an oath.
+So God, using a human sort of means, wanting us to understand how...how absolutely perfect and unalterable and unchangeable His saving promise is, made an oath.

-Verse 18, "He did it in order that by two unchangeable things in which it is impossible for God to...what?...to lie."
+Verse 18, "He did it in order that by two unchangeable things in which it is impossible for God (to what?) to lie."
 So if God made a promise, that's the way it will be.
 "We may have strong encouragement, we who have fled for refuge and laying hold of the hope set before us.
 This hope we have is an anchor of the soul, a hope both sure and steadfast and one which enters within the veil where Jesus has entered as a forerunner for us, having become a High Priest according to the order of Melchizedek."
 God made pledges.
 God made promises.
-And then God sent Christ into heaven as the anchor that holds those promises and those promises are based on two things...the fact that God can't lie and the fact that Christ is in heaven interceding for us.
+And then God sent Christ into heaven as the anchor that holds those promises and those promises are based on two things, the fact that God can't lie and the fact that Christ is in heaven interceding for us.

 Let me tell you something.
 One of the evidences of genuine salvation is continuity of faith.
 When God grants saving faith, it's not temporary.
 It's not that God gives you the faith to believe and then after you've believed you're on your own faith, no. It's not that God by His Holy Spirit empowers you to believe at the moment of salvation and then abandons you to your own faith to hang on to that salvation, impossible.
 When He gives you the faith to believe, He gives you the faith that sustains that belief right on to glory.
 True believers persevere in faith.
-"They went out from us, they were not really of us.
-If they had been of us they would have remained with us but they went out in order that it might be shown that they're not all of us.
-But you” verse 20 “have an anointing from the Holy One, you true believers have an anointing from the Holy One," who's that?, the Holy Spirit; implication: they didn't have the Holy Spirit.
+"They went out from us; they were not really of us.
+If they had been of us they would have remained with us but they went out in order that it might be shown that they're all not of us.
+But you” verse 20 “have an anointing from the Holy One.”
+You true believers have an anointing from the Holy One.
+Who's that?
+The Holy Spirit; implication: they didn't have the Holy Spirit.

 The first act of Christ's priesthood was sacrifice.
 The second act of His priesthood is intercession.
 He was the sacrifice and now He is the intercessory priest and He will bring us to glory.
 And anybody who comes and goes, goes because they really weren't of us.

 Now, we just went through Valentine's Day and a whole lot of stuff about hearts and flowers and going out to dinner and romance and all of that's good, but that's not the nature of the love he's talking about here.
 Loving your wife as Christ loved the church means giving yourself up for her.
 It doesn't mean buying her something, it means self-sacrifice for her.
-Just like Christ loved the church and He loved the church...now you notice this interesting thing, He loved the church and gave Himself up for her.
+Just like Christ loved the church and He loved the church...
+Now you notice this interesting thing?
+He loved the church and gave Himself up for her.
 You get the idea here that He set His love upon the church before He ever died.
-He loved the church and gave His life for her with the view, verse 26, that He might sanctify her, that is to make the church...what?...holy, pure, having cleansed her by the washing of water with the Word so that — that's the idea of that there, the purpose clause, so that He might present to Himself the church in all her glory, having no spot or wrinkle or any such thing but that she should be holy and blameless.
+He loved the church and gave His life for her with the view, verse 26, that He might sanctify her.
+That is to make the church what?
+Holy, pure, having cleansed her by the washing of water with the Word so that — that's the idea of that there, the purpose clause — so that He might present to Himself the church in all her glory, having no spot or wrinkle or any such thing but that she should be holy and blameless.

 Satan can't do it.
 He can't do it because no matter what he accuses us of, it's already been paid for and we're not righteous on our own anyway, but we have been given the righteousness of Christ.
 I love Philippians 3:7 and 8, Paul says, "I was found in Him not having a righteousness of my own, but the righteousness of Christ which was given to me."
 So Satan's accusations are a waste of time.

 And Christ won't do it because Christ died for us, rose for us, was exalted for us and continues to intercede for us.
-No person, or persons can remove us from salvation or cause us not to persevere...not anyone...not God, not Satan, not demons, not Christ, not anyone.
-Well next time we'll ask the question...what about circumstances...and you can sort of prepare for that by reading verses 35 and following.
+No person or persons can remove us from salvation or cause us not to persevere.
+Not anyone; not God, not Satan, not demons, not Christ, not anyone.
+Well next time we'll ask the question, what about circumstances?
+And you can sort of prepare for that by reading verses 35 and following.
 Let's pray.

 Father, it's just a joy to bask in these great truths.
 We're just literally overpowered by the wonder of this grace.
-We were lost in sin, darkness, condemnation, headed for eternal hell, dead, without capability, we couldn't muster up the understanding to grasp the gospel, we couldn't somehow crank up the faith to believe it.
+We were lost in sin, darkness, condemnation, headed for eternal hell, dead, without capability.
+We couldn't muster up the understanding to grasp the gospel.
+We couldn't somehow crank up the faith to believe it.
 We were hopeless.
 And in inexplicable and boundless mercy and grace You reached down and awakened us to truth and give us life in Christ that we didn't deserve and we still don't deserve.
-And not only did You save us but You keep us and You will bring us to glory to be conformed to the image of Your Son who will then be the prototokos, the premiere one among many who are like Him.
+And not only did You save us but You keep us and You will bring us to glory to be conformed to the image of Your Son who will then be the prōtotokos, the premier one among many who are like Him.
 This is the expression of Your love to the Son and to us and we rejoice beyond words with gratitude.